Joining the GSS and GSG

 My team has a well-defined and collaborative relationship with our policy and analyst customers, which means we’re involved in lots of high profile, interesting policy areas.
 I have been involved in making sure the statistics included in the emissions ministerial pack were up to date and accurate.

 Here at DfT, we also have a reputation for producing excellent data visualisations and this is something I am extremely passionate about.
-I strive to do the best I can in order to make our statistics more visually engaging for our customers.
+I strive to do the best I can to make our statistics more visually engaging for our customers.

 I really enjoy the fast paced, challenging atmosphere in my department and the flexibility of my job which means I get involved in a lot of topical policy areas.
 I am looking forward to building my career in the GSG.